DeuceEFI/Jaguar-Assembly-Manual/doc/rev_A3/assembly_MCU_components.md

 These are the necessary components for the MCU to function.

 **Step 11 :**
-/-- 337x260 img/placeholder_image.png "" MCU Oscillator and PLL circuit components.
+/-- 337x260 img/placeholder_image.png "MCU Oscillator and PLL circuit components"

 - **C1**	*(0.22µF)*
 - **C2**	*(0.22µF)*